docker/docs/docker-hub/github.md

 A GitHub webhook allows GitHub to notify the Docker Hub when something has been committed to a given git repository.

-When you create an Automated Build from a GitHub user that has full "Public and Private" linking, a Service Hook should get automatically added to your GitHub repository.
+When you create an Automated Build from a GitHub user that has full **Public and Private** linking, a Service Hook should get automatically added to your GitHub repository.

-If your GitHub account link to the Docker Hub is "Limited Access", then you need to add the webhook manually.
+If your GitHub account link to the Docker Hub is **Limited Access**, then you need to add the webhook manually.

-To add, confirm, or modify the webhook, log in to GitHub, then navigate to the repository, click "Settings" (the gear), then select "Webhooks".
+To add, confirm, or modify the webhook, log in to GitHub, then navigate to the repository.
+Within the repository,  select **Settings > Webhooks**.
-You must have Administrator privileges on the repository to view or modify this setting.
-Click on 'Add webhook', and use these settings:
+You must have admin privileges on the repository to view or modify this setting.
+Click **Add webhook**, and use the following settings:

 | Field | Value |